asiloisad/pulsar-column-selection/README.md

 # column-selection

+Create multiple selections across lines.
 A package allows you to drag across lines to select a column of text, with carets on each line.
 A few similar packages have already been released, but this one has applied important fixes:

 - fixed a problem with inline HTML elements, e.g. [Hydrogen](https://github.com/nteract/hydrogen),
 - fixed a problem with zone near end of file,